These 6 stages could make or break the 2025 Tour de France

 Wout’s chances?
 Another stage where van Aert should be expected to be on domestique duties, if the Giro is anything to go by, the Belgian will try to get in the breakaway before emptying the tank for his team leader at the foot of La Plagne.

 What to expect?
 After almost three weeks of racing, this will be the final serious test of a general classification leader’s credentials.
-The hors category Col du Pré should reduce the peloton to a small group by the day’s midpoint, while the 12 miles ascent of La Plagne is where the screw will truly be turned – witnessing a shock attack like Simon Yates at this year’s Giro d’Italia or the yellow jersey asserting their dominance.
+The hors categorie Col du Pré should reduce the peloton to a small group by the day’s midpoint, while the 19.1km ascent of La Plagne is where the screw will truly be turned – witnessing a shock attack like Simon Yates at this year’s Giro d’Italia or the yellow jersey asserting their dominance.